 Deposit and Refunds

-A $500-$1,250 enrollment fee per camper per session is due upon registration.
-This enrollment fee is applied to the full cost of the program and is refundable up until March 15, 2021 or 30 days after a camper’s bunk is full, whichever comes first.
-After March 15, 2021 or 30 days after a camper’s bunk is full I understand and agree that the enrollment fee is non-refundable.
-Additional fees paid are refundable up until March 15, 2021.
-50% payment of your total camp fees is due by January 15, 2021.
-The balance of camp fees is due by March 15, 2021.
-Applications received after March 15, 2021, must be paid in full within 5 days of registration and no fees are refundable.
-If I have not paid in full by the pay-in full deadline, it will be assumed that my child is not planning to attend camp and his/her space may be given to a camper on the waiting list.
+A $500-$1250 enrollment fee per camper per session is due upon registration.
+This enrollment fee is applied to the full cost of the program and is refundable up until March 15, 2022 or 30 days after a camper’s bunk is full, whichever comes first.
+After March 15, 2022 or 30 days after a camper’s bunk is full I understand and agree that the enrollment fee is non-refundable.
+Additional fees paid are refundable up until March 15, 2022.
+The balance of camp fees is due by March 15, 2022.
+Applications received after May 4, 2022, must be paid in full within 5 days of registration ro 15 days after receiving your financial aid award, and no fees are refundable.
+If I have not paid in full by May 9, 2022, it will be assumed that my child is not planning to attend camp and his/her space may be given to a camper on the waiting list.
 I understand that after the session has begun, there is no refund for early withdrawal, late arrival, or no-show of a camper.
 If a participant withdraws voluntarily or is sent home as a consequence of unacceptable behavior (see above), no refund of any type will be granted.
 It is the parent’s responsibility to cover any additional travel expenses.

 In the event camp is unable to open or is forced to begin late or close early due to circumstances beyond Camp’s control, including but not limited to weather, floods, utility failures, inaccessibility, communicable disease, civil unrest, governmental order or other such reason, or in the event the Director decides to close Camp for health and safety reasons, Camp shall not be responsible for any costs, losses or other damages beyond a refund within the parameters stated herein, or a credit applied to future years, of tuition or a proportionate share thereof, in the event of a partial shutdown, minus any non-recoverable expenses and administrative costs spent in performance of this agreement.